 6.1.2.1 The feeding and drinking containers, its accessories and cutleries shall be manufactured by a suitable process adhering to good manufacturing practice (GMP).

 6.1.2.2 The body of the container, its accessories and cutleries shall be smooth, both internally and externally, free from any visual defects like cavities, crevices, hooks, embedded foreign matters, detrimental bubbles, streaks, flaws, stains, etc. All components of drinking equipment when assembled for use shall be free from points and sharp edges and any harmful extrusions, which are likely to cause injury.
-All parts which are designed to be detached (e.g., for cleaning) shall not fit within a small parts cylinder in any orientation and without compression.
+All parts which are designed to be detached (for example, for cleaning) shall not fit within a small parts cylinder in any orientation and without compression.

 6.1.3 Wall thickness